rmendels/rerddapXtracto/cran-comments.md

-## update Version 0.4.7
+## update Version 0.4.8

-Minor update to add progress bar, improve vignette
+fixed problem in 'plotBBox' when name is given for colorbar

 ## Test environments
-* local OS X install, R 3.6.2
+* local OS X install, R 4.0.1
 * rhub check_for_cran Windows Server and Fedora
 * win-builder (devel and release)